 How do I mock async functions in Python tests?

 Use unittest.mock.AsyncMock instead of MagicMock.
 AsyncMock automatically wraps return_value and side_effect in awaitable coroutines.
-When using pytest-asyncio, ensure your test is marked with @pytest.mark.asyncio and that the event loop fixture is properly configured.
+When using pytest-asyncio, ensure your test is marked with @pytest.mark.asyncio and that the event loop is properly configured.
 Avoid mixing synchronous mocks with await expressions, as they will raise TypeError.

 What's the difference between a mock, a stub, and a spy?